phfoxer/time-in-the-world/README.md

 TSLint is an extensible static analysis tool that checks TypeScript code for readability, maintainability, and functionality errors.

 Run `ng lint` to execute the tslint scan via [TSLint](https://palantir.github.io/tslint/).

+## Documentation

+TypeDoc converts comments in TypeScript source code into rendered HTML documentation or a JSON model.
+It is extensible and supports a variety of configurations.
+Available as a CLI or Node module.

+You can see the documentation in project root docs/typedoc/index.html, open in your browser.